PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-21-should-I-use-phpfastcgi.markdown

 Apache's [mod_fastcgi][mod_fastcgi] includes a process manager that is very easy to configure.
 If you are using a web server such as NGINX, you may need to use a process manager such as [supervisord][supervisord].

-## Memory Segregation

-Static memory and global variables are well documented enemies.
-If you intend to create a FastCGI application, you should avoid these like the plague.

-Any scenario where a HTTP request could influence, interfere or read memory that is shared by a later (or earlier) HTTP request is an opportunity for an attacker.

 ## Code Updates and Deployment

 Usually when we make changes to our application, these are recognised immediately as PHP rereads our file every time it executes it.
 In some scenarios, we may have to flush caches but that is about as tricky as it usually gets.
 When working with long running processes, we have to make sure that we shutdown and reload our application when we update its code.